Samsung says in talks with U.S. watchdog on washing machine safety issues

 Samsung did not mention the models impacted but asked customers to enter their washing machine's serial number to determine if their machine is affected.

-It was not immediately known how many units were affected and whether the problem is limited to the United States.
+It was not immediately known how many units were involved, but a Samsung spokesperson said models sold outside North America are not affected by the issue.

 Samsung is also facing a lawsuit from U.S. customers who, according to a filing in a New Jersey court on Aug.
 12., said their machines "explode during normal use".